V-Sekai/manuals/decisions/20211005-bridge-music-to-xr.md

-# Proposed: Music is important to human experience and should be bridged to XR
+# Draft: Music is important to human experience and should be bridged to XR

 ### Context and Problem Statement